josemachado-dev/Broccoli/README.md

 ## How to install Broccoli

-> **Broccoli** will eventually run on a server or site, but, for now, follow this instructions to actually use the program

-After you've clonned this repository, make sure you have [Node.js](https://nodejs.org/en/) installed, and some sort of code editor, like [Visual Studio Code](https://code.visualstudio.com/).
+Start by clonning this repository, and instaling [Node.js](https://nodejs.org/en/).

-Then, run your terminal and navigate to the folder where you've clonned the repository, and open the 'broccoli' folder
+Then, run your terminal (for example, in your code editor, like [Visual Studio Code](https://code.visualstudio.com/) ) and navigate to the folder where you've clonned the repository, and open the 'broccoli' folder
 ```
 cd [Path_To_Repository]\broccoli
 ```